To Fight For Your Rights

-At Powers Law Firm, our criminal lawyers understand what it is like for those accused of battery in Mecklenburg County, North Carolina, or assault, whether accused as a felony or misdemeanor.
+At Powers Law Firm, our North Carolina domestic violence defense lawyers understand what it is like for those accused of battery in Mecklenburg County, North Carolina, or assault, whether accused as a felony or misdemeanor.
 From watching television police shows like “Law and Order,” most people know that aggravated assault is a felony.

 Our criminal defense attorneys use our legal training and courtroom experience to develop a defense strategy for you.
 It is highly important to take action immediately when you have been accused of family violence, assault, simple battery, or any similar, related charges regarding personal injury from a physical confrontation or fight.The Most Common Offenses: Simple Assault and Family Battery